Sean-w94/atmos/article/article.md

 rely on the realtime infrastructure.
 We'll also look into an easy zero-config deployment strategy (possibly with docker containers).

+Offline vote recording as discussed in the **Reconnection** section would also be a nice feature.

+We could look into using nginx to round-robin multiple WebSocket servers as well as server static files.
+This would further protect us in the event of a server crash: disconnected clients would quickly reconnect to the another WebSocket server that's still alive while the crashed server restarts.
+We would at this point either switch to a database to manage persistence across processes (LevelDB looks like a good choice) or implement a lateral transport layer (e.g. TCP or maybe a message bus) that realizes eventual consistency across the WebSocket services (maybe we'd use [SenecaJS][] to abstract away the details).

-We should probably also fix the layout in Internet Explorer, but that's for another time.
+We should probably also fix the layout issue in Internet Explorer, but that's for another time.

 ## Fin

 Thanks for reading, see you next time!

 [`sinopia`]: http://npmjs.com/sinopia